hbctraining/main/announcement.md

-# Workshops offered by the Harvard Chan Bioinformatics Core (Spring 2019)
+# Harvard Chan Bioinformatics Core's Workshops for Spring 2019

-We would like to announce the launch of HBC's new training program for 2019!
+**We are excited to announce the launch of HBC's new training program for 2019!**

-This semester *we are piloting a new learning model* that replaces the 3-day workshops we have previously offered.
-While all of the content will remain the same as past workshops, we are changing the format to be ***more modular***.
+This semester *we are piloting a new learning model* that replaces the 3-day workshops we have previously offered for eligibile researchers.
+While all of the content will remain the same as past workshops, we are changing the format to be *more modular*.

-We have divided our training content into two categories:
+We have divided our training content into the two categories listed below.
+Any participants wanting to take an Advanced workshop will have to to have taken the required basic workshop(s) within the past 6-8 months.
+All basic workshop will cost $35 and all advanced workshops will cost $50, at this time.

 * **[Basic Data Skills](#basic-data-skills)** - No prior programming knowledge needed (no prerequisites)
 * **[Advanced Topics: Analysis of high-throughput sequencing (NGS) data](#advanced-topics-analysis-of-high-throughput-sequencing-ngs-data)** - One or more "Basic" workshops required as prerequisites.

+We are structuring the training schedule such that it gives interested researchers several opportunities to take the basic workshops.

+### Spring 2019 Schedule

 | Topic | Category | Date | Duration | Prerequisites |
 | :----: | :----: | :----: | :----: | :----: |